sakaiproject/sakai/README.md

 If you can't find your  "at institution.edu" on the Apereo signup page then send an email requesting access for yourself and your institution either to sakai-qa-planners@apereo.org or sakaicoordinator@apereo.org .

 ## Community supported versions

-[Sakai 10](https://confluence.sakaiproject.org/display/DOC/Sakai+10+Release+Notes) is the recommended version for production use.
+[Sakai 11](https://confluence.sakaiproject.org/display/DOC/Sakai+11+Release+Notes) is the recommended version for production use.

-[Sakai 2.9](https://confluence.sakaiproject.org/display/DOC/Sakai+2.9+release+notes) is still supported, almost solely for security patches at this point in time.
+[Sakai 10](https://confluence.sakaiproject.org/display/DOC/Sakai+10+Release+Notes) is still supported.
+Please use the latest maintenance release of 10.7.

+Sakai 2.9 and earlier are no longer supported by the community.

 ## Under Development
-[Sakai 11] (https://docs.google.com/presentation/d/1OaF04Kli51nYtsLw_0plmU829NarYUDtQkBnFJtB250/edit#slide=id.p4) is under development.
-Expected release is first half of 2016.
-Some of the key features include Responsive Design (code name Morpheus); spreadsheet entry Gradebook; improved Assessment (test and quizzes) delivery options to accommodate special needs; PA system for managing system-wide announcements; user interface enhancements to Lessons, a community favorite tool that allows instructors to organize their course activities the way they would like, by leveraging other Sakai tools and adding workflow and adaptive release options.
+Sakai 11.1 is under development.

 ## Accessibility
 [The Sakai Accessibility Working Group] (https://confluence.sakaiproject.org/display/2ACC/Accessibility+Working+Group) is responsible for ensuring that the Sakai framework and its tools are accessible to persons with disabilities.
 [The Sakai Ra11y plan] (https://confluence.sakaiproject.org/display/2ACC/rA11y+Plan) is working towards a VPAT and/or a WCAG2 certification.